Preliminary Day By Day Itinerary

 **** Hotel Crystal Palace

 After breakfast bid farewell to your new friends.
-Transfers from the hotel to the airport will be organized today.
+Transfers from the hotel to the airport will be organized for the seven of you departing today.
 (B)